Na’ini Social Services Department

 Burial Assistance offers financial support for burial expenses for indigent Alaska Native/American Indian persons.
 This program is funded thru the Bureau of Indian Affairs.

 Please call to schedule an appointment.
 Each program has different eligibility requirements.
-Pick up an application at the Kenaitze Indian Tribal offices, located at 150 N. Willow Street Suite in Kenai, AK 99611 or call to have one mailed to you.
+Download an application here or pick up an application at the Kenaitze Indian Tribe's offices at 150 N. Willow Street in Kenai.
+You can also call to have one mailed to you.

 Kenaitze Indian Tribe is dedicated to providing a drug–free, healthful, and safe environment.